 How well you manage corporate culture and communications can impact employee engagement in many ways, including how your employees feel about recognition, trust, teamwork, equality, liking the people they work with, and the humanization of the workplace.

-In fact, an entire area of our employee engagement survey is dedicated to corporate communication and culture.
+In fact, an entire area of our employee engagement survey is dedicated to corporate communications and culture.
 As an employee, being informed and able to trust what you're told by leadership is an important part of the employee experience.

 The Employee Engagement and Satisfaction Survey